nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 {% include tip.html content="

-A session can be treated as a 'task' a student has to complete in the class.
+A session can be treated as a task a student has to complete in the class.
 These tasks usually have an associated grade.
 For example, **Tutorial 3 Participation** of **CS2100** is a task because they contribute to the overall grade for the module CS2100.